Cray-HPE/docs-csm/operations/network/management_network/bican_technical_details.md

 Bifurcation or splitting of the Customer Access Network (CAN) enables customization of customer traffic to and from the system.
 Customization will be performed during installation.
-For CSM 1.2, there are two new customer access networks being introduced as part of the process to split the existing monolithic CAN:
+In CSM 1.2, there were two new customer access networks introduced as part of the process of splitting the existing monolithic CAN:

-1. **High Speed Customer Access - CHN (Customer High Speed Network)** : This feature adds the ability to connect to User Application Nodes (UAN), User Access Instance (UAI), and Compute nodes and Kubernetes API endpoints from the customer site via the High Speed Network (HSN).
+1. **High Speed Customer Access - CHN (Customer High Speed Network)** : This feature provides the ability to connect to User Application Nodes (UAN), User Access Instance (UAI), and Compute nodes and Kubernetes API endpoints from the customer site via the High Speed Network (HSN).
-2. **Management Customer Access - CMN (Customer Management Network)** :  Using a new VLAN on the Management Network, this feature allows system administrative access from the customer site.
+2. **Management Customer Access - CMN (Customer Management Network)** :  Using a VLAN on the Management Network, this feature allows system administrative access from the customer site.
-Administrative access was previously available on the original CAN; this feature provides a traffic path and access split.
+Prior to CSM 1.2, administrative access was available on the original CAN; this feature provided a traffic path and access split.

-Enabling BICAN will remove the original CAN.
+Enabling BICAN removes the original CAN.

 **During installation, the opportunity to enable the new features will be presented.**

 At this time, the customers must accept:

-- External administrator access to administrative endpoints moves to the Customer Management Network (CMN).
+- External administrator access to administrative endpoints moved to the Customer Management Network (CMN).
-- External user access to user endpoints moves to the Customer High-speed Network (CHN).
+- External user access to user endpoints moved to the Customer High-speed Network (CHN).
-- The CHN is now the default ingress network.
+- The CHN became the default ingress network.
-- Customer access over the legacy CAN is disabled by default.
+- Customer access over the legacy CAN became disabled by default.

 Reverting or changing any decisions will be manual.